Ever wonder what’s better than diamonds? Well, I did and found out bigger, better, and more accessibly priced lab-grown diamond stones at Lightbox.

-Launched in 2018, Lightbox functions as an independent subsidiary of De Beers Group, the initial investors in this patented line of lab grown diamonds by Lightbox.
+Launched in 2018, Lightbox functions as an independent subsidiary of De Beers Group, the initial investors in this patented line of lab-grown diamonds by Lightbox.

-The navigation menu is based on a few basic categories such as best sellers, necklaces, earrings, rings, and bracelets, etc. However, they are further classified into a huge variety of subcategories which really helps in a targeted search.
+The navigation menu is based on a few basic categories such as best sellers, necklaces, earrings, rings, bracelets, etc. However, they are further classified into a huge variety of subcategories which really helps in a targeted search.

 In addition, you can easily filter out your search according to price, stone shape, color, metal type as well as the carat weight of the diamond stone.
 This means you don’t have to waste your time scrolling through hundreds of items.
-Just apply the right type of filters and you’ll be able to enjoy your shopping to the most.
+Just apply the right type of filters, and you’ll be able to enjoy your shopping the most.

 Overall, I really like how basic their website is.
 It is free from any unnecessary content or an overwhelming amount of filters.
-Browsing through their collections is super convenient and that’s what matters!
+Browsing through their collections is super convenient, and that’s what matters!

-Lightbox is based in the USA, now with a lab that is home to the leading lab grown diamonds, in Gresham, just outside of Portland.
+Lightbox is based in the USA, now with a lab that is home to the leading lab-grown diamonds, in Gresham, just outside of Portland.

-They don’t have a retail store of their own but to make up for that they have set ties with a huge amount of stockists all over the US.
+They don’t have a retail store of their own, but to make up for that.
+They have set ties with a huge amount of stockists all over the US.

 Lightbox jewelry is available at a number of different stockist locations spread across different states.

-The exact locations of these retail stores and their availability in your state can be found on the stockists page of their website.
+The exact locations of these retail stores and their availability in your state can be found on the stockist’s page of their website.

 Why am I raving so much about it?
 Because Lightbox is transparent and easy in terms of their prices.
-They sell 1 carat lab grown diamond for 800 USD.
+They sell 1-carat lab-grown diamond for 800 USD.
 Half a carat for $400 and a quarter carat for 200 dollars.
-Have you ever seen something as clear cut and straightforward as that?
+Have you ever seen something as clear-cut and straightforward as that?

-Sure I am aware of the fact that natural diamonds are unique in each piece and so their prices are different but I, at least, haven’t seen any other lab grown diamonds priced like this.
-Moreover, this price is similar for all types of diamonds; pink, blue or white.
+Sure I am aware of the fact that natural diamonds are unique in each piece, and so their prices are different, but I, at least, haven’t seen any other lab-grown diamonds priced like this.
+Moreover, this price is similar for all types of diamonds; pink, blue, or white.

-The quality of lab grown diamonds by Lightbox is exceptionally good.
+The quality of lab-grown diamonds by Lightbox is exceptionally good.
 Their diamond stones deliver an excellent amount of sparkle and fire.
 Saying that they deliver nearly the same amount of sparkle as a natural diamond wouldn’t be an overstatement.

-A natural diamond and a lab grown diamond by Lightbox are optically identical and honestly, it is quite impossible for anyone to differentiate between the two without special instruments.
+A natural diamond and a lab-grown diamond by Lightbox are optically identical, and honestly, it is quite impossible for anyone to differentiate between the two without special instruments.

-All their lab grown diamonds follow the same standard of manufacturing that is VS clarity grade, a very good cut, and an almost colorless appearance.
+All their lab-grown diamonds follow the same standard of manufacturing that is VS clarity grade, a very good cut, and an almost colorless appearance.

-Lab created diamonds are not diamond simulants like Cubic Zirconia.
+Lab-created diamonds are not diamond simulants like Cubic Zirconia.
 They have the same chemical makeup as that of a natural diamond.
-That is why lab grown diamonds are definitely a smart and more affordable alternative to natural diamonds.
+That is why lab-grown diamonds are definitely a smart and more affordable alternative to natural diamonds.

 Lastly, the only thing that I have a reservation about is the substandard cardboard box the jewelry arrives in.
 Lightbox definitely needs to work on their packaging since it doesn’t do justice to the price we’re paying.
-I mean, nobody would ever expect a $1000 dollar jewelry packed in a third grade cardboard box.
+I mean, nobody would ever expect a $1000 dollar jewelry packed in a third-grade cardboard box.
 They should’ve done better than this.

 Gladly, Lightbox ships to various locations around the world.
-Being based in the US, it definitely ships to all the 50 states and Washington, DC.
+Being based in the US, it definitely ships to all 50 states and Washington, DC.

-They ship neither to P.O. box addresses, US territories nor APO/FPO/DPO addresses.
+They ship neither to P.O. box addresses, US territories, nor APO/FPO/DPO addresses.
 A standard and expedited shipping service via FedEx is provided by Lightbox.

-A free standard shipping (within 3 to 5 days) is offered by Lightbox for all orders within the US.
+Free standard shipping (within 3 to 5 days) is offered by Lightbox for all orders within the US.
 While and Express overnight shipping will cost you an additional 25 US dollars.